birkett83/landgrab/README.md

 Landgrab is a mini-game built using IITC.

 Ingress tracks which portals you have captured.
 Landgrab gives you a score for each portal based on how many nearby portals you have captured.
-You get a lot more points for capturing all of the portals in an area than you would for capturing the same number of portals spread out more widely.
+You get a more points for capturing all of the portals in an area than you would for capturing the same number of portals spread out more widely.

 ## How does it work?
-For each portal you have captured, Landgrab draws a circle centred on that portal and passing through the nearest portal that you *haven't* captured.
-Your score for that portal is the number of portals inside the circle.
-Your total landgrab score is the sum of all of the scores of each portal.
+Landgrab draws the [Voronoi Diagram](https://en.wikipedia.org/wiki/Voronoi_diagram) of the portal network - basically it divides the map up into regions around each portal.
+Each portal you have captured gets a score equal to the smallest number of regions you have to cross to reach a portal that you *haven't* captured.
+Each regions is coloured according to your score for that region.

 ## How do I play it?
 You need a userscript manager to use IITC, install the landgrab plugin in the same way.

 Scores are shown in the portal detail view.

-"Bubbles" will be displayed on the map showing areas where you have captured all the portals.
-In addition, if you select a portal that you have captured, it will show a bubble indicating all the nearby portals that count towards the selected portal's score.

 ## This is flakey as heck, what's the deal?
 - I don't know javascript.
 I r clueless noob.